TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 ## Description

 This research and development project describes a method to create a decentralized and transparently backed credit system.
-The motivation for buiding this token-economic system is to create a redistributive, community governed "social currency" for art projects, starting from an Athenean network of participants.
+The motivation for buiding this token-economic system is to create a redistributive, community governed "social currency" for art projects.
 Users can mint, burn, and hold the currency and participate in its governance by voting on decisions concerning the allocation / distribution of funds generated via "DAO Tax".

 The proposed implementation would operate on a public blockchain and would be backed by Ether - The reserve is leveraged into a credit supply, which automatically mints new tokens via a bonding curve smart-contract, a concept originally developed by Eyal Hertzog which he calls the Bancor Protocol.
 These tokens are essentially a share of the common's economy using them.